Calcium Supplements May Raise Heart Attack Risk: Study

 Those who want to increase calcium intake should consume food rich in calcium instead of relying on calcium supplements, Rohrmann suggested.

-Researchers gathered data of 24,000 volunteers who were between 35 and 64 years old when they participated in the European Prospective Investigation into Cancer and Nutrition study between 1994 and 1998.
+Researchers gathered data from 24,000 volunteers who were between 35 and 64 years old when they participated in the European Prospective Investigation into Cancer and Nutrition study between 1994 and 1998.

 The team determined whether the participants added vitamin and/or mineral supplements to their diet.

-Over the course of eleven years, the team recorded a total of 881 deaths — 354 from heart attacks, 260 from strokes, and 267 from other cardiovascular causes.
+Over eleven years, the team recorded a total of 881 deaths — 354 from heart attacks, 260 from strokes, and 267 from other cardiovascular causes.

 Researchers found that those who consume moderate amounts of calcium (820 mg a day) from all sources had a lower risk of heart attack than those who had lesser intake.
 They also found that the risk was not significantly lower among those who took more than 1,100 mg per day.
 The risk of stroke did not decrease with any amount of calcium intake among the participants.

-The study found an 86 percent risk in heart attacks among those who took calcium supplements regularly compared to those who didn’t take any.
+The study found an 86 percent risk of heart attacks among those who took calcium supplements regularly compared to those who didn’t take any.

 Dr. Robert Recker, president of the National Osteoporosis Foundation, countered the results.
 “It’s hard to understand why calcium in the diet can reduce the risk of heart attack, but supplements increase the risk,” he said.